Open Coast and Jervis Bay Coastal Management Program

 Council’s adopted Citywide CMP Scoping Study (August 2020) (Stage 1) recommended that the Open Coast and Jervis Bay required CMPs.
 Council has applied for and successfully received a grant from the Department of Planning, Industry and Environment (DPIE) to develop these CMPs.

-Council is now progressing to Stage 2 of the CMP process, where the Open Coast and Jervis Bay will undergo detailed assessment studies that will identify, analyse, and evaluate the risks for the coastline.
-Throughout Stage 3 of the CMP process, concerns and issues will be considered for the Open Coast and Jervis Bay area.
-Stage 3 includes the confirmation of strategic direction, identifying and evaluating potential management actions, further community and stakeholder engagement and the development of a draft business plan.
+Council has progressed through Stage 2 of the CMP process, where the Open Coast and Jervis Bay underwent detailed assessment studies to identify, analyse, and evaluate the risks for the coastline.
+Stage 3 of the CMP process has also been completed.
+Stage 3 involved the confirmation of strategic direction, identification and evaluation of potential management actions, further community and stakeholder engagement and the development of a draft business plan.
+The CMP is now progressing to Stage 4.
+This involves preparing a detailed program that lists the management actions to be implemented over the next 10 years and when those actions will be implemented, their costs, how they will be funded, and by whom.

 Community Engagement